Our vision is an Australia where people have informed and

 The general appeal of privatisation is via an appeal to “efficiency”.
 Privatisation in general offers an incentive to remain responsive, flexible and therefore efficient.
 In practice, the appropriateness and success of privatisation must depend on its incidental effects on the wider aims that lie behind the services in question.
 In many situations it may well be desirable.
 There are, however, reasons to worry about a conflict between privatisation and the purposes of prisons.

-Even if one’s moral reflexes fail to start at the idea of private prisons, the practical experiences of many places (and the political strategies of the same companies abroad) should make one sit up.
+Even if one’s moral reflexes fail to start at the idea of private prisons, the practical experiences of many places (and the political strategies of the same companies abroad, including lobbying for harsh laws) should make one sit up.
 If not inherently opposed, opposition by unions in many states would likely save years of battle for gradual, minor changes that may mean conditions for staff in private prisons are almost as good as in public ones down the track.

 Those interested in ensuring human rights are universal and unconditional also have a reason to oppose private prisons as long as they fail to make information about their operations accessible.
 For the time being, murkiness remains the defining feature of private prisons.
 Through the haze, it is hard to see the future prospects of private prisons in Australia.